ShaheenHossain/eagle-12.1/addons/hr/README.md

 Streamline Your Recruitment Process
 -----------------------------------

-Index resumes, track applicants, search profiles with <a href="https://www.eagle.com/page/employees">Eagle ERP HR</a>.
+Index resumes, track applicants, search profiles with <a href="https://www.eagle.com/page/employees">Eagle HR</a>.

 Post job offers and keep track of each application received.
 Follow applicants in your recruitment process with the smart kanban view.